stdeepak22/graphql-on-mongo/readme.md

 ## prepare and start mongodb

-if you don't have mongo db installed locally, and have docker install, you can get mongodb instance up and running in minutes by using the `docker-compose.yaml` file available at -
+if you don't have mongo db installed locally, and have docker installed, you can get mongodb container up and running in minutes using the `docker-compose.yaml` file available at -
 > `db_mongo\seed_init\docker-compose.yaml`

 it will download docker image, and will start container of `mongodb` and `mongo-express` (for exploring the database).
 It will configure the credentials of DB (`inside "admin" database`) as following -